TheMannu/Kubernetes/Kubernetes-Basics.md

    Kubernetes distributes network traffic evenly across multiple instances of a service (Pods) to ensure efficient usage of resources and high availability.

+   To ensure high availability and efficient resource usage, Kubernetes balances network traffic across multiple instances of a service (Pods).
+It uses Services to distribute incoming requests evenly, preventing any single Pod from becoming a bottleneck and maintaining performance under load.

 ### 5. **Batch Execution**:
    - Manages the execution of jobs using Kubernetes Jobs, creating Pods and retrying execution until they successfully terminate.